Circle Time is a common part of the preschool routine.

 Introduce the Topic of the Day

-Show the Daily Topic Poster and use the prompts in the Mother Goose Time guidebook to encourage children to share what they know and wonder.
+Show the Daily Topic Poster and use the prompts in the Experience Curriculum Teacher Guide to encourage children to share what they know and wonder.
 There are both questions that you can ask and a hands-on suggestion for children so that they can engage both verbally and nonverbally.
 Not all children are ready to talk out loud in a group setting, but they can still participate in other ways.

 Build a Sense of Community